Sabbir256/react-redux/README.md

 # Getting started with react-redux

 Redux is a nightmare to many.
 I too had problem understanding redux when I started learning it, cause there was a lot of boilerplate code, did not understood the store properly and everything seemed too complex.
-But I kept at it until I got the hang of it.
+But kept at it until got the hang of it.
 I will try to describe it in simple terms here, so that anyone can understand the basic of redux.

 I have created a demo project at [CodeSanxbox](https://codesandbox.io/s/redux-toolkit-q0qcyp?file=/src/index.js).
 It's a [todo](https://codesandbox.io/s/redux-toolkit-q0qcyp?file=/src/index.js) app that uses redux to control its state.
 You can follow along the project if you want.
 <p align="center">